vijender412/Foodie_rasa_2.0/README.md

 Operating System : Windows-10-10.0.18362-SP0
 Python Path      : c:\programdata\miniconda3\python.exe
 ```
+2. Clone the repo:
-Its recommended to create a virtual enviornment before start working.
+3. Its recommended to create a virtual enviornment before start working.
-Use Requirements.txt to install dependencies for the project.
+4. You dont require any dependencies to install.
+Requirements.txt file has already been shared as zomatopy.py in same repo.
-Actions Require a Zomato API creditials.
-Grab it from [here](https://developers.zomato.com/api) Once you get key you can paste it to actions.py file
+5. Actions Require a Zomato API creditials.
+Grab it from [here](https://developers.zomato.com/api) Once you get key you can paste it to actions.py file under user key. *Basic:* Get free and instant access to restaurant information and search APIs (up to 1000 calls/day) Free tier.
-Mailing: Mailing requires a gmail or account to send and receive mails.
+6. Mailing: Mailing requires a gmail or account to send and receive mails.
 Please create temporary mail and paste it into actions
-Slack Integration:  Follow this [link](https://medium.com/analytics-vidhya/integrating-your-rasa-chat-bot-with-slack-c18bffc6018b)
+7. Slack Integration:  Follow this [link](https://medium.com/analytics-vidhya/integrating-your-rasa-chat-bot-with-slack-c18bffc6018b).
+If error create a issue.

-Thanks for reading.
+## Thanks for reading.
 Let me know in case of issue..